International Heavy Machinery Shipping: A Guide

 Things to Keep in Mind

-It is important that you can answer the following questions before you ship heavy equipment internationally:
+It is essential that you can answer the following questions before you ship heavy equipment internationally:

 - Have you ensured that the machine is free of dirt or contamination that might get it rejected and cost you a lot of money?